-The detailed description of the performed work has been given in KP Chapter of this report (11.3.1.7).
-The result of the performed recalculation can be seen in Figure 6.4-3.
+The result of the performed recalculation can be seen in Figure 6.4-16.

-Figure 6.4-3: Current and previously reported emissions for category 4.A (kt CO2)
+Figure 6.4-16: Current and previously reported emissions for category 4.A (kt CO2)

 Further investigation on BEFs is part of a project proposal within the LULUCF sector predicted in the long-term period.
-Also, Croatia intends to use the results of currently running CROLIS project that will enable application of Approach 3 in identification and traceability of each LULUCF land categories, three years from nw.
+Also, Croatia intends to use the results of currently running CROLIS project that will enable application of Approach 3 in identification and traceability of each LULUCF land categories, three years from now.